 7th Day – SATURDAY – Saturn – Sin

 Even to this date, the Hebrew days of the week are given numerals except the seventh which is called the Sabbath.
 The Universal Jewish Encyclopedia states that early on every seventh day (Shabbatum) was regarded as an unlucky day.
 In Saturn and the Jews the words for Saturday (Shabbat in Hebrew) and Saturn (Shabbetai in Hebrew) points to Saturn as the planet ruling or “in charge” of the Jews.
-Abraham Ibn Ezra (ca.1089–ca.1161) felt that by not occupying themselves with everyday matters but devoting themselves solely to the fear of God on this day, the Jews protected themselves from Saturn’s baneful influence.
+Abraham Ibn Ezra (ca.1089–ca.1161) stated that the Jews protected themselves from Saturn’s baneful influence by not occupying themselves with everyday matters but devoting themselves solely to the fear of God on this day.

 The material in The Wisdom Library portrays the magic of Babylonia and Assyria which was primarily used to offset evil.
 Demon worship was rampant in those days.
 As it is stated “The literature of Chaldea—especially its religious literature—teems with references to magic, and in its spells and incantations we see the prototypes of those employed by the magicians of medieval Europe.
 Indeed so closely do some of the Assyrian incantations and magical practices resemble those of the European sorcerers of the Middle Ages and of primitive peoples of the present day that it is difficult to convince oneself that they are of independent origin.”

 The use of the seven day planetary week in medieval Europe is well documented.
 While this information is fascinating, it does not prove that the Assyria’s seven day week had (or did not have) astrological connections beyond Saturn and the phases of the Moon.
-It is possible that other links to the seven planets exist in some manner, but they are not dealt with in this study.
+It is possible that other links to the seven planets exist, but they are not dealt with in this study.